nims11/nims11.github.com/index.md

 ---
 layout: default_header
 ---
-I am a <u>MMath</u> student in the <u>School of Computer Science</u> at
-<u>University of Waterloo</u>.
-My current research area is Information
-Retrieval.
-I am part of the Data Systems Group and supervised by [Prof. Mark Smucker](http://www.mansci.uwaterloo.ca/~msmucker/){:target="_blank"}.
+I am an Engineer at Bloomberg, working on Information Retrieval and Machine Learning.
+Prior to this, I was a <u>MMath</u> student in the <u>School of Computer Science</u> at <u>University of Waterloo</u>.
+I was part of the Data Systems Group and supervised by [Prof. Mark Smucker](http://www.mansci.uwaterloo.ca/~msmucker/){:target="_blank"}.
 Here is my [list of publications](./publications.html).